There are some things about academic success that you may not know.

 This prof. makes many important points in the video and his book, but one of the most important is about the role of fundamentals in education.
 Pausch learned this lesson early in life from a grade school football coach.
 “Fundamentals.
 That was a great gift Coach Graham gave us.
 Fundamentals, fundamentals, fundamentals.
 As a college professor, I’ve seen this as one lesson so many kids ignore, always to their detriment: You’ve got to get the fundamentals down, because otherwise the fancy stuff is not going to work.”

-Here we are not playing football but, the same idea applies.
-Here we are not learning the basics of blocking, but the basics of studying.
+Here we are not playing football, but the same idea applies.
+Here we are not learning the basics of blocking, but the basics of studying, the basics of learning.

 There are few good study skills sources that I’d recommend sources that are online.
 I especially like “Influencing teachers.”
 I’d also recommend the following study fundamentals pages from the Study Guides and Strategies site:

 - Motivating yourself